Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Introduction

-The latter two flaring activities are believed to originate from magnetic energy releasing from occasional magnetic field recombination of magnetars.
+The latter two flaring activities are believed to originate from the release of magnetic energy during occasional magnetic field reconnection in magnetars.
 There are various theories to explain the underlying triggers of such recombination.
-Following the dichotomy of \cite{2023arXivS}, the first class of mechanisms attributes the trigger to crustal destructive or defective events (the ``star quake" paradigm, see models e.g., \citealt{1989ApJ...343..839B,1996ApJ...473..322T,2006MNRAS.368L..35L,2020ApJ...896..142B,2020ApJ...897..173B,2020ApJ...900L..21Y}); while the second attributes to the reconfiguration in the twisted magnetosphere due to some instabilities (the ``solar flare" paradigm, e.g., \citealt{2003MNRAS.346..540L,2007MNRAS.374..415K,2019MNRAS.485..299R,2019MNRAS.490.4858M}).
+Following the dichotomy of \cite{2023arXivS}, the first class of mechanisms attributes the trigger to crustal destructive or defective events (the ``star quake" paradigm, see models e.g., \citealt{1989ApJ...343..839B,1996ApJ...473..322T,2006MNRAS.368L..35L,2020ApJ...896..142B,2020ApJ...897..173B,2020ApJ...900L..21Y}); while the second attributes to the reconfiguration in the twisted magnetosphere due to magnetohydrodynamical (MHD) instabilities\footnote{Specific MHD instabilities to be expected in this scenario are tearing mode instability \citep{2003MNRAS.346..540L,2007MNRAS.374..415K}, plasmoid instability \citep{2019MNRAS.485..299R}, sausage/varicose mode and kink instability \citep{2011ApJ...735L..20L} \textit{etc.}.} (the ``solar flare" paradigm, e.g., \citealt{2003MNRAS.346..540L,2007MNRAS.374..415K,2019MNRAS.485..299R,2019MNRAS.490.4858M}).